A/N: Hi everyone! I hope you enjoy Uzumaki.

 "I don't want one," she stressed, her eyes glinting dangerously and her hands clenching at her sides.
 Her posture was straight and forced.
 "I can cook, and I can clean.
 I managed as a kid.
 I'll manage now."

--not that she had any; her body was slim and lithe and devoid of any unnecessary fat, her hips a barely visible gradient, and her chest as flat as it'd ever be.
-Curves.
-Hah.
+-not that she had any; her body was lithe and slender, her hips a barely visible gradient, no chest to speak of, all bones and muscle and callouses.

 The Third sighed, his eyes peering over the steeple of his intertwined hands.
 "As much as a child, I respected your request to be left alone, upon your genin exam growing closer, it'd be much easier if someone was at home to help you with your training and perform the menial chores so your training can be more efficient."